tetsufmbio/taxontree/README.md

         Use -man for a detailed help.
 ```

 TaxOnTree is ready to use  in  most  of  Unix  Platform.
-But it only works if the folders lib/ and bin/ that follow this script are  in  the same location.
+But it only works if the folders lib/ that follow this script are  in  the same location of execution.
 If you want to freely run TaxOnTree  in  other  location,  add the TaxOnTree folder into the environment variable  by  using,  for 	example, the following commands:

  ```bash
 	> echo "export PATH=$PATH:/path/to/program/taxontree/" >> ~/.bash_profile